+Attendant care includes, but isnot limited to, reasonable costsfor home medical care, nursingservices, in-home or centerbased care services, interpreters for persons with hearing impairments, and readers for persons with visual disabilities.
 Attendant care expenses will be included for the period that the person enabled to work is employed plus reasonable transportation time.
 The cost of general housekeeping and personal services is not an eligible attendant care expense.
 However, if the person enabled to work is the person with disabilities, personal services necessary to enable the person with disabilities to work are eligible.
-6-III.G 6-III.G.
+6-III.G.
 HARDSHIP EXEMPTIONS [24 CFR 5.611(c), (d), and (e)] 6-III.G.
 HARDSHIP EXEMPTIONS [24 CFR 5.611(c), (d), and (e)] Health and Medical Care and Disability Assistance Expenses [24 CFR 5.611(c); Notice PIH 2023-27] Phased-In Relief PHA Policy The PHA will not continue the phased-in relief for families who move from the HCV program to public housing.
 These families will be treated as new admissions and the sum of expenses that exceeds 10 percent of annual income will be used to calculate their adjusted income.
+New regulatory language from HUD

+General Relief

+A Policy

-General Relief To qualify for a hardship exemption, a family must submit a request in writing.
+To qualify for a hardship exemption, a family must submit a request in writing.
 The request must show that the family's health and medical and/or disability assistance expenses have increased (other than the transition to the higher threshold) or that the family's financial hardship is a result of a change in circumstances.
 The PHA defines a change in circumstances as a decrease in income or increase in other expenses that has resulted in the family's financial hardship but does not, on its own, trigger an interim reexam in accordance with PHA policies.
-New regulatory language from HUD

-Examples of circumstances constituting a financial hardship may include the following situations: The family is awaiting an eligibility determination for a federal, state, or local assistance program, such as a determination for unemployment compensation or disability benefits; The family's income decreased because of a loss of employment, death of a family member, or due to a natural or federal/state declared disaster; or Other circumstances as determined by the PHA.
+Examples of circumstances constituting a financial hardship may include the following situations:

+The family is awaiting an eligibility determination for a federal, state, or local assistance program, such as a determination for unemployment compensation or disability benefits;

+The family's income decreased because of a loss of employment, death of a family member, or due to a natural or federal/state declared disaster; or the end of the 90-day hardship exemption period.

+Other circumstances as determined by the PHA.
 The family must provide third-party verification of the hardship with the request.
-If third-party verification is not available, the PHA will document the file with the reason and will attempt to obtain third-party verification prior to the end of the 90day hardship exemption period.
+If third-party verification is not available, the PHA will document the file with the reason and will attempt to obtain third-party verification prior to

 The PHA must promptly notify the family in writing of the change in the determination of adjusted income and the family's rent resulting from hardship exemptions.
 The notice must inform the family of when the hardship exemption will begin and expire [24 CFR 5.611(e)(2)].

 The PHA will make a determination of whether the family qualifies within 30 calendar days and will notify the family in writing of the result within 14 business days of the determination.
 If the PHA denies the hardship exemption request, the PHA notice will also state that if the family does not agree with the PHA determination, the family may request a hearing.